9brada6/tabs-with-posts/development.md

 ### Icons

-- Check what is with that 2 category svg inside svgs folder.
+- Add more no comment icons/ create them.
 - Finish Rating Icons
-- Add more no comment icons/ create them.
 - Add clock icons as date.
-- Check to see that all classes have same icons regions ordonated in same order.
-If they don't have icons, then a region should contain a comment with no icons.
+- Add folder icons as taxonomy.

 - Add License to FontAwesome
-- Add some colored icons?
 - Make all icons align perfectly, under all conditions.
 - Add a way to invert category icons?
 - Move all icons that needs to be used in their folders(capicon, tagging).
 - Change all icon names from "outline" to outlined.
 - Change all definitions from svg to symbol?
+- Add an automatic test that will check: That all icons must not have a class, role, aria attribute.
+The id's correspond to be similar.

 ### JS/SCSS